siisee11/MyPic/face-classification/README.md

 # Face-classification

-Test it with your travel photoes with your friends.
+Test it with your travel photo with your friends.

 ## Requirement

 ### Fill friend-dataset directory

+Fill the friend-dataset directory with your photo.

+If there is no data then you can download celebrities picture from [here](https://drive.google.com/drive/folders/1exa2lr6yWRS2RW1NGCYKqUjfsv32dL5Z?usp=sharing)

 This below is directory hierarchy of this project.